Fraunhofer-IMS/airisc_core_complex/doc/AIRI5C_UserGuide_en.rst

 Target Audience
 ===============
-This document is targeting hardware developers who aim to integrate the AIRISC RISC-V core or the AIRISC Core Complex into their own FPGA- or ASIC-designs as well as embedded software developers using AIRISC based target platforms.
+This document is for hardware developers who want to integrate the AIRISC RISC-V core or the AIRISC Core Complex into their own FPGA- or ASIC-designs.
+It is also for embedded software developers who use an AIRISC based target platform.

 Introduction
 ============